Battle of Shanghai: Combat near Guangfu (October 2 – November 1)

-On October 1, 1937, the freshly-arrived Hunanese 13th division occupied the forward positions of Guangfu (廣福) and Zhubeizhai (朱北宅).
-On October 3, the Japanese 9th division, based on intelligence reports from the China Expeditionary Army and aerial reconnaissance, judged that a large number of Chinese soldiers were gathering near Guangfu after retreating from Liujiahang.
-On October 2 and October 3, the 18th infantry brigade of the Japanese division launched attacks on the positions of the 73rd and 77th regiments of the Chinese 13th division with the support from aircraft and artillery.
+On October 1, 1937, the freshly-arrived Hunanese 13th Division occupied the forward positions of Guangfu (廣福) and Zhubeizhai (朱北宅).
+On October 3, the Japanese 9th Division, based on intelligence reports from the China Expeditionary Army and aerial reconnaissance, judged that a large number of Chinese soldiers were gathering near Guangfu after retreating from Liujiahang.
+On October 2 and October 3, the 18th Infantry Brigade of the Japanese division launched attacks on the positions of the 73rd and 77th Regiments of the Chinese 13th Division with the support from aircraft and artillery.
 Both regiments suffered heavy casualties but halted the offensive of the Japanese brigade.
-At the same time, the Chinese 9th division was ordered to advance to the Yujiazhai (虞家宅), Beiying (北營), and Zhangpuqiao (張浦橋) areas to support the 13th division.
-On October 4, the Japanese army bombarded the Wuzhai (吳宅) and Zhangjiazhai (張家宅) positions.
-The 18th infantry brigade launched a fierce assault at the position north of Guangfu but was hit by a counterattack from the Chinese 13th division.
+At the same time, the Chinese 9th Division was ordered to advance to the Yujiazhai (虞家宅), Beiying (北營), and Zhangpuqiao (張浦橋) areas to support the 13th Division.
+On October 4, the Japanese Army bombarded the Wuzhai (吳宅) and Zhangjiazhai (張家宅) positions.
+The 18th Infantry Brigade launched a fierce assault at the position north of Guangfu but was hit by a counterattack from the Chinese 13th Division.
 The Japanese division also crossed the Yangjing River (楊涇河) but faced stubborn resistance and was unable to move further.
-The 13th division sacrificed the bulk of one battalion and two-thirds of another battalion that day.
-The Japanese division also suffered considerable casualties, with its 1st battalion of the 19th infantry regiment suffering 40 killed and 82 wounded in the three-day battle.
-On October 5, the Japanese 9th division turned to Chenjiahang and the responsibility of capturing Guangfu was handed over to the Japanese 13th division.
+The 13th Division sacrificed the bulk of one battalion and two-thirds of another battalion that day.
+The Japanese division also suffered considerable casualties, with its 1st Battalion of the 19th Infantry Regiment suffering 40 killed and 82 wounded in the three-day battle.
+On October 5, the Japanese 9th Division turned to Chenjiahang and the responsibility of capturing Guangfu was handed over to the Japanese 13th Division.

-After completing its offensive preparation, the Japanese 13th division began its attack on October 12, 1937 with the 65th and 104th infantry regiments with support from artillery, aircraft, and engineers.
-However, it encountered fierce resistance from the Chinese 13th division at Laoluzhai (老陸宅) and did not make lasting progress until the 17th.
-Similarly, its attacks on the position of the 958th regiment of the 160th division of the 66th corps at Sanjiacun (三家村) were constantly repelled.
+After completing its offensive preparation, the Japanese 13th Division began its attack on October 12, 1937 with the 65th and 104th Infantry Regiments with support from artillery, aircraft, and engineers.
+However, it encountered fierce resistance from the Chinese 13th Division at Laoluzhai (老陸宅) and did not make lasting progress until the 17th.
+Similarly, its attacks on the position of the 958th regiment of the 160th Division of the 66th Army at Sanjiacun (三家村) were constantly repelled.
 Any gains made would be lost on the same day from Chinese counterattacks and both sides suffered heavy casualties.